 Michael Taylor, Vice President of Program Development, Habitat for Humanity (HFH), spoke in reference to Item 5.
-He stated that HFH supported City Staff recommendations to restore 1.625 million in CDBG funds for affordable housing development.
-He noted that on October 29, 2020, 1.625 million in CDBG funds for affordable housing development was transferred to the Emergency Housing Assistance Program (EHAP) which caused concern for HFH.
+He stated that HFH supported City Staff recommendations to restore \$1.625 million in CDBG funds for affordable housing development.
+He noted that on October 29, 2020, \$1.625 million in CDBG funds for affordable housing development was transferred to the Emergency Housing Assistance Program (EHAP) which caused concern for HFH.
 He added that HFH understood the acute need for EHAP, but at the same time, the City needed to maintain its pipeline of affordable housing production.
-He reported that HFH alone had received over 3,000 applications from families seeking to purchase an affordable housing solutions with a focus on families with children or with elderly parents and added that HFH was the only organization that built and sold three to four bedroom homes, at no profit with a 20 - 25 year 0% interest loan.
+He reported that HFH alone had received over 3,000 applications from families seeking to purchase an affordable home prior to the COVID-19 Pandemic.
+He explained that HFH was in a unique position to offer permanent, affordable housing solutions with a focus on families with children or with elderly parents and added that HFH was the only organization that built and sold three to four bedroom homes, at no profit with a 20 - 25 year 0% interest loan.
 He emphasized that withdrawing support for affordable homeownership development would ensure that more families remained reliant on limited EHAP funds.